29 Native Plants For North Carolina Gardens

 White Wood Aster

-The White Wood Aster will attract a variety of different pollinators and are tolerant to rabbits and deer.
+The White Wood Aster will attract a variety of different pollinators and is tolerant to rabbits and deer.

 botanical-name botanical name Eurybia divaricata